cuong-td/weather_forecast/README.md

 ## Check list:

 1. ✅    Programming language: Kotlin is required, Java is optional.
 2. ✅    Design app's architecture (suggest MVVM)
 3. ✅    Apply LiveData mechanism
 4. ✅    UI should be looks like in attachment.
-5. WriteUnitTests
+5. Write Unit Tests
-6. AcceptanceTests
+6. Acceptance Tests
 7. ✅    Exception handling
 8. ✅    Caching handling
 9. Secure Android app from:
 * ✅ Decompile APK
 * Rooted device
 * Data transmission via network
 * Encryption for sensitive information
 10. Accessibility for Disability Supports:
 * Talkback: Use a screen reader.
 * Scaling Text: Display size and font size: To change the size of items on your screen, adjust the display size or font size.